| Reference Code | EUG2_T7_3_0192 |

 | Host Institution | UiT - UiT – The Arctic University of Norway |

-| Description | Description Join us in the Arctic on the 18th and 19th of June for a co-creation workshop on Resilience and Disaster Preparedness.
-This workshop will focus on the following thematic areas:
+| Description | Join us in the Arctic on the 18th and 19th of June for a co-creation workshop on Resilience and Disaster Preparedness.
+This workshop will consist of three tracks focusing on the following thematic areas:

 | Mode | Physical |